PowerDNS/pdns/pdns/docs/security-poll.md

 'auth-x.y.z-n.security-status.debian.secpoll.powerdns.com

-Note two things, one, there is a separate namespace for debian, and secondly, we include the sub-version of this release.
+Note two things, one, there is a separate namespace for debian, and secondly, we use the package version of this release.
 This allows us to know that 3.6.0-1 (say) is insecure, but that 3.6.0-2 is not.

 ## Details